astuyve/astuyve.github.io/_posts/2024-01-09-containers-on-lambda-pt-two.md

 3. Encrypt each chunk
 4. Cache the chunks and share them _across all customers_

+With these chunks stored and shared safely in a multi-tier cache, they can be fetched more quicky during **function cold start**.

 But how can one safely encrypt, cache, and share actual bits of a container image *between* users?!

 ## Container images are sparse